-- Floor control dictates turns at a person level, i.e., a person is in control of all interaction until that turn is relinquished to someone else - Input control means that one input modality has priority over another modality, for example, gesture can take priority over speech commands.

-- Mode control enforces turn taking at a finer granularity.
+- Floor control dictates turns at a person level, i.e., a person is in control of all interaction until that turn is relinquished to someone else. - Input control: one input modality has priority over another modality, e.g., gesture takes priority over speech commands. - Mode control enforces turn taking at a finer granularity.
 If the system detects that a person has issued a command that enters a mode, it blocks or queues all other input until the command is complete and the mode is exited.
-For example, if a person opens the navigation panel or begins a tour flyover in Google Earth, all other people are blocked from interceding until the panel is hidden or the flyover is completed. - Command control considers turn taking within command composition.
+For example, if a person opens the navigation panel or begins a tour flyover in Google Earth, all input is blocked until the flyover is completed.

+• Command control considers turn taking within command composition.
 If the system detects that a person has issued a phrase initiating a command, it may restrict completion of that command to that person, e.g., if a person selects a character in Warcraft III, the system may temporarily block others from issuing commands to that character.
 Alternately, other people may be allowed to interleave a subset of command phrases to that character, e.g., while they can gesture to enter points via to Google Earth's 'Create a Path' command, only the initiator can complete that command with the spoken 'Ok'.